-EXAMPLE OF HOW TO FILL OUT A TAX CREDITS SCHEDULE FOR CREDITS THAT DO NOT REQUIRE PRE-APPROVAL
+EXAMPLE OF HOW TO FILL OUT A TAX CREDIT SCHEDULE FOR CREDITS THAT DO NOT REQUIRE PRE-APPROVAL

-If receiving the same credit type from multiple entities, you should complete one tax credit schedule for each credit code.
-For the credit generated this tax year, list the Company Name, ID number and % of credit; if applicable.
-If the credit originated with this taxpayer, enter this taxpayer's name and ID# and 100% for the percentage.
+If receiving the same credit type from multiple entities, you must complete one tax credit schedule for each credit code.
+For the credit generated this tax year, list the Company Name and ID number if applicable.
+If the credit originated with this taxpayer, enter this taxpayer's name and ID#.
 Only enter a certificate number if the Department has provided a letter with your unique certificate number because the credit is preapproved.
-Purchased credits and credits received from an allocation should also be included on this schedule.
+Purchased credits and credits received from an allocation should be included on this schedule.
 If a credit is purchased from a previous year the credit should be claimed as previous year credit.

-1. Credit Code 103 Employer's J lobs Tax Credit 103 2.
-Company Name TAXPAYER'S NAME ID Number 12-3456789 Credit Certificate # % of Credit 100 Credit Generate this Tax Year d 45,00 0 3.
-Company Name XYZ LLC ID Number 67-0009876 Credit Certificate # % of Credit Credit Generate this Tax Year d 3,000 4.
-Company Name ABC COMPANY ID Number 57-2233445 Credit Certificate # % of Credit Credit Generate this Tax Year d 3,000 5.
-Company Name ID Number Credit Certificate # % of Credit Credit Generate this Tax Year d 6.
-Company Name ID Number Credit Certificate # % of Credit Credit Generate this Tax Year d 7.
-Company Name ID Number Credit Certificate # % of Credit Credit Generate this Tax Year d 8.
-Company Name ID Number Credit Certificate # % of Credit Credit Generate this Tax Year d 9 Total available credit for this tax y year (sum of Lines 2 through 8) 9 51,000 10 Enter the amount of credit sold (c only certain credits can be sold; see instructions) 10 11.
-Total allocated to owners on Sch edule 9 11.
-51,000 12.
-Credit used on Form IT-CR 12. ere not sold or allocated to partners from previous ected to be applied to withholding) 13.
-14. Credits used on Schedule 1 Line 14.
-15. Potential carryover to next tax ye ar (Line 9 less Lines 10, 11, 12, 14 plus Line 13) 15.
+1. Credit Code 103

+2. Company Name TAXPAYER'S NAME ID Number 12-3456789

+Credit Certificate # Credit Generated 45,000

+3. Company Name XYZ LLC ID Number 67-0009876

+Credit Certificate # Credit Generated 3,000

+4. Company Name ABC COMPANY ID Number 57-2233445

+Credit Certificate # Credit Generated 3,000

+5. Company Name ID Number

+Credit Certificate # Credit Generated

+6. Company Name ID Number

+Credit Certificate # Credit Generated

+7. Company Name ID Number

+Credit Certificate # Credit Generated

+8. Company Name ID Number

+Credit Certificate # Credit Generated

+9. Total available credit for this tax year (sum of Lines 2 through 8) 10.
+Enter the amount of credit sold (only certain credits can be sold;see in 9. nstructions) 10.
+51,000

+11. Total allocated to owners on Schedule 11 12.
+Credit used on Form IT-CR 11.
+12. 51,000

+13. Credits eligible to be sold that were not sold or allocated to partners fr years (do not include amounts elected to be applied to withholding)

+14. Credits used on Schedule 3, Line 315.
+Potential carryover to next tax year (Line 9 less Lines 10, 11, 12 14 pl 14. us Line 13) 15.
+0

+10. Total daily over to more tax your (Elife o 1000 Elife o 10, 11, 12 14 pr ac Line 10, 10.
+O

-EXAMPLE OF HOW TO FILL OUT A TAX CREDITS SCHEDULE FOR CREDITS THAT REQUIRE PRE-APPROVAL
+EXAMPLE OF HOW TO FILL OUT A TAX CREDIT SCHEDULE FOR CREDITS THAT REQUIRE PRE-APPROVAL

-If receiving the same credit type from multiple entities, you should complete one tax credit schedule for each credit code.
-For the credit generated this tax year, list the Company Name, ID number and % of credit; if applicable.
-If the credit originated with this taxpayer, enter this taxpayer's name and ID# and 100% for the percentage.
+If receiving the same credit type from multiple entities, you must complete one tax credit schedule for each credit code.
+For the credit generated this tax year, list the Company Name and ID number if applicable.
+If the credit originated with this taxpayer, enter this taxpayer's name and ID#.
 Only enter a certificate number if the Department has provided a letter with your unique certificate number because the credit is preapproved.
 Purchased credits and credits received from an allocation should also be included on this schedule.
 If a credit is purchased from a previous year the credit should be claimed as previous year credit.